What is a sales funnel? Key stages, examples, and how to build one

 It’s all about nurturing a budding relationship at every touchpoint, ensuring a smooth transition from one stage to the next.

-You can optimise the sales journey
+It helps you optimise the sales journey

-A sales funnel can help bring a sense of order to the often chaotic process of acquiring and retaining customers.
+A sales funnel can help bring a sense of order to the often chaotic process of acquiring and retaining existing customers.

 But this isn’t just about bringing some zen to your sales team.
-By mapping the different pathways your prospects travel, and where they get lost along the way, you can make your sales process more effective.
+By mapping the different pathways your prospects travel and where they get lost along the way, you can make your sales process more effective.

-Each stage of the sales funnel should be tailored to the needs of your customers, and help move them onto the next stage, ultimately securing a sale.
+Each stage of the sales funnel should be tailored to the needs of your customers and help move them onto the next stage, ultimately securing a sale.
 Pinpoint the areas that require more attention or a sprinkle of creativity to enhance sales performance.

 Align sales and marketing